sergiy79/codecombat/Coding-Guidelines-for-Artisans.md

 ## Function and variable naming
 * Use _interCaps_ for names and enumeration values; other constants should be in _UPPER_CASE_.
+* Use an underscore (“_”) as the private prefix for properties and methods.
 * Enumeration values should be prefixed with the letter k, e.g. const kDisplayModeNormal = 0;.
 * Global variables should be prefixed with the letter g, e.g. var gFormatToolbar;.
 * Arguments (parameter names) should be prefixed with the letter a.